On Computing and Pricing of Adjustable Robust Chemical Process Designs: Price of robustness

 The price of robustness can be incorporated into this framework by, say for performance indicator $f_k$, visualizing both $f^{NSR}_k(x^*)$ and $f^{MO}_k$ as markers on the corresponding slider.
 Then, the distance between these markers indicates the price of robustness for the $k$-th performance indicator.
 While exploring the Pareto front, both markers update continuously on the sliders when $x^*$ is changed and the price of robustness can be observed in real time.

 Smooth real-time manipulation of the navigated point $F^{MARO}$ is facilitated by linearly interpolating between pre-calculated solutions that approximate the Pareto front of the MARO problem \eqref{eq:MARO} (see \citeauthor{monz2008}\cite{monz2008} for details).
 The real-time update of the markers works very similarly.
 When computing the approximating solutions, the re-optimization problems are solved upfront.
 During navigation, the interpolation coefficients defining the navigated point are also used to obtain $F^{NSR}(x^*)$.
-For the calculation of the non-robust point $F^{MO}$, definition \eqref{eq:comp_point} is translated to an optimization problem to find $F^{MO}$ as a convex combination of neighbored pre-calculated nominal Pareto solutions, which can be solved in real time (very similar to the simultaneous navigation on multiple Pareto fronts described in Ref.~\citenum{patchnav2021}).